sagemath/trac_to_gh/Issue 1852.md

 # Issue 1852: Configure R to use Atlas / other improvements to R package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1852

 Original creator: pdenapo